rfcx/ingest-app/README.md

     ```

 ## Build
-Build electron application for production

-This project has got Github Action workflow integrated, which will start building and releasing the app automatically when PR merged to develop / pushed to master branch. 🦾
+The project has a Github Action workflow, which will start building and releasing the app automatically on push to `master` branch. 🦾

 Check the script in `.github/workflows/electron.yml` to see how it works.